kai-lim/LondonGeneticsNetwork/annualmeeting.md

 We are delighted to announce an amazing schedule of outstanding speakers from London institutions (see below)

-After the meeting, we will have in-person social after the meeting at Granary square, King's Cross 4-6.30pm
+After the meeting, we will have in-person social after the meeting at [UCL main Building, North Cloisters](http://www.ucl.ac.uk/maps/north-cloisters) 4-6.30pm